yosi-yaffe-alcd/mc-journey-activity/README.md

 From the Treblle dashboard, click on [create a new project](https://app.treblle.com/projects/create):

 1. Give the project a name.
-2. Enter the Base URL, which is the same as the `VUE_APP_URL` envrionment variable.
+2. Enter the Base URL, which is the same as the `VITE_APP_URL` envrionment variable.
 3. Select Node as the platform.
 4. Select the relevant environment, based on the `NODE_ENV` environment variable.
 5. Click Create Project.